Locations:

 Outlook / Prognosis

-What’s my child’s prognosis (outcome) if they’ve been diagnosed with an H. pylori infection?
+What’s my child’s prognosis (outcome) if they have an H. pylori infection?

-If your child follows the treatment plan and takes all medication to its completion, the chance that an infection would return within three years is less than 10%.
-In addition, treatment may heal stomach ulcers.
-It can takes weeks to months for symptoms to completely go away.
+Your child needs to follow the treatment plan.
+This means they have to finish all their medications.
+If they do, the chance that an infection would return within three years is less than 10%.
+Also, treatment may heal stomach ulcers.
+But it can take weeks to months for symptoms to completely go away.

-How will I know if the H. pylori infection is healed?
+How will I know if the H. pylori infection has healed?

-Your healthcare provider will repeat a breath and/or stool test after waiting at least two weeks after proton pump inhibitor treatment has finished and four weeks after completing antibiotic treatment.
+Your healthcare provider will repeat a breath and/or stool test.
+They’ll wait to test until at least two weeks after completion of proton pump inhibitor treatment.
+They’ll wait four weeks after your child completes antibiotic treatment.

 Medically Reviewed